COVID-19 Resources Available: LSAC is creating, tracking, and compiling resources to help you navigate this challenging time.

 - Admission Made Simple: Your Journey to Law School (PDF): This brochure provides a helpful overview of how to navigate the law school application process, with information on the LSAT, test prep, and the variety of services and resources available to assist you, including programs for underrepresented candidates designed to promote diversity in the legal profession.

 - Khan Academy Official LSAT Prep (Khan Academy & LSAC): The Law School Admission Test (LSAT) is an integral part of law school admission in the United States, Canada, and a growing number of other countries.
 Khan Academy and LSAC have partnered to offer online, personalized prep materials to help you build the skills and confidence to succeed on test day.

 - LSAT Practice Tests (LSAC): Like other standardized tests, a large part of preparing for the LSAT is becoming familiar with the mechanics of taking the test.
-To help you prepare for taking the LSAT, and to make sure you’re comfortable with taking the test in a digital format, three full practice tests are available.
+To help you prepare for taking the LSAT, and to make sure you’re comfortable with taking the test in a digital format, two full practice tests are available on LSAC’s LawHub.

 - Law School Forums (LSAC): Law School Forums are a great way to drastically reduce the time and money usually associated with finding the law school that’s the best fit for you.
 The forums are completely free, open-house-style events that make researching law schools easy by bringing together representatives from more than 100 ABA-approved law schools to answer your questions about everything from applying to picking the school that’s best for you.